Skip to main content

 2. making use of signed webhooks since you'll be able to verify the signature of each incoming webhook's request payload.

-Using the webhooks also ensures you'll still be able to know the final status of a mandate creation request if for example the request times out due to a network issue.
+Using the webhooks also ensures you'll still be able to know the final status of a mandate creation request if for example the request times out.

-Mandate status updates are obtained via a subscription to the webhooks.
-At different stages in its lifecycle, the mandate can have the following statuses
+The underlying mandate statuses are represented by the Payment Consent Request status.
+This can be queried directly or obtained via a subscription to the webhooks.
+At different stages in its lifecycle, the payment consent request can have the following statuses:

 StatusDescription